Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 Imagine watching a loved one struggle to find the right words, recall familiar names, or navigate through once-well-known places.

-While and certain medical conditions can contribute to cognitive impairment, research shows that lifestyle factors play a significant role in how our brains age.
+While genetics and certain medical conditions can contribute to cognitive impairment, research shows that lifestyle factors play a significant role in how our brains age.

 In this article, we will delve into various lifestyle factors that can impact your cognitive health and provide evidence-based recommendations on how to protect your brain function as you grow older.